CodeURJC-DAW-2022-23/webapp8/README.md

 #### Antonio José Alanís Bernal

-* Main designer artist, he has created the entire visual section of the web application, together with all the logic referring to the profiles of the different users.
+* Member of the application dockerization team, he has refactored the code to adapt it and allow the permanence of our database.

 | #   | Commit      |     | #   | File |
 | :-: | :---------: | :-: | :-: | :--: |